jhudsl/tidyversecourse/docs/05-prediction.md

 ```
 ## Warning: This tuning result has notes.
 Example notes on model fitting include:
-## model 15/20: 34 columns were requested but there were 33 predictors in the data.
+## preprocessor 1/1, model 15/20: 34 columns were requested but there were 33 predictors in the data.
 33 will be used.
 ```

 ```